Shist/clever-to-do-list/README.md

   - The `mixins` folder stores all Vue mixins of the app, they can be reused in different places of the app
   - The `pages` folder stores all Vue components which represent the main application pages
   - The `router` folder stores the files with settings of routing of the app
+  - The `services` folder stores files containing the logic of various services
+    - The `firebase` folder stores all logic connected with Firebase service
   - The `store` folder stores Vuex files, mostly - the modules of the Vuex store
   - The `styles` folder stores all the application styles